happy-machine/FastQL/README.md

 **Please note**

+- **Does not include an auth mechanism, you can implement auth using an API Gateway or auth proxy**.
 - Can only create flat / non nested schema.
-- Does not include an auth mechanism, you can implement auth using an API Gateway or auth proxy.
 - Make sure you set RUST_ENV to production if you are using it on a remote machine.
-- This is currently a prototype and should not be used in production (currently CORS is hardwired).
+- This is currently a prototype and should not be used in production.

 <br/>